johlun99/AoC-2021/README.md

 # AoC-2021

-This is my attempt att Advent of Code 2021 in Python
+This is my attempt att Advent of Code 2021 in Python3

 ## Score